2026

 Please find more information about the event agenda and speakers here.

-Strategize and Thrive in 2024 — February 14
+Strategize and Thrive in 2024

 Following a volatile year, what should finance and investment committees be focused on to ensure a successful 2024?
 Nonprofit organizations face a formidable task: developing and implementing strategies to financially support your mission both today and in the future.
-How are the economy and capital markets impacting the philanthropic landscape?
+How were the economy and capital markets impacting the philanthropic landscape?
 And which fundraising strategies and planned giving vehicles may offer particular promise as a result?

 • What is the economic outlook this year, given inflation and high interest rates?